turingschool/front-end-curriculum/lessons/module-1/slack101.md

 You can add a gif to your message by using a slash command: `/giphy [search phrase goes here]`.
 For example, if I wanted to post a gif about partying, I’d type `/giphy party` into my message box, and then “send” it.
 After you “send”, it won’t actually appear for anyone else but you just yet.
 What you’ll see is a preview of the gif, and a shuffle button to select the right one.
 This is a good one to practice by DMing yourself.
 Sometimes, it will present some, uh, questionable content for your consideration so PLEASE be sure you send gifs that are appropriate.

 You can access the emoji panel via shortcuts too.
 Just type `:` followed by the name of the emoji, and finally one more `:`. so if I type `:smile:` , I’ll get this: 😀.

 You can make your own emoji! click the smiley face on the bottom right of the message box, then click add emoji.
 The Turing slack has **a lot** of custom emojis.

 Type `/shrug` and SEND IT.
 Just trust us.

+That's it!
+You're a Slack whiz now!
+If you ever have questions about Slack or communication at Turing, just post a question about it...**in Slack**! 😉